Fund manager’s fiduciary duties

 Describe any legal or regulatory issues that would affect the structuring of the sponsor’s compensation and profit-sharing arrangements with respect to the fund and, specifically, anything that could affect the sponsor’s ability to take management fees, transaction fees and a carried interest (or other form of profit share) from the fund.

 Lenz & Staehelin is one of Switzerland’s leading law firms.
-With offices in Geneva, Zurich and Lausanne, its role in the Swiss and international business communities is highlighted by the fact that it lists many of the world’s most successful and reputable companies, organizations and institutions, as well as individuals with interests in Switzerland among its clients.
+With offices in Geneva, Zurich and Lausanne, its role in the Swiss and international business communities is highlighted by the fact that it lists many of the world’s most successful and reputable companies, organisations and institutions, as well as individuals with interests in Switzerland among its clients.

 View more information about Lenz & Staehelin